ds5110/git-intro/git.md

 * If all you're doing is cloning a public repo and working locally, then you don't need to worry about authentication.
 However, we'll be working with github a lot.
 * To clone a private github repo or update any kind of repo, you'll need to authenticate.
 You have some choices:
-  * You can type your github username and password
+  * You can type your github username and password (a lot).
     * That gets old fast.
   * You have a couple choices for automating things...
     * [github authentication](https://docs.github.com/en/authentication) has an overview and additional links.